holysgit/Multi-Roblox-Instance/README.md

 - Search and launch any game straight from the charts page

 ### 🎲 Generator
-- Generate Roblox accounts via a [bloxgen.net](https://bloxgen.net/) API key
+- Generate Roblox accounts via a [bloxgen.net](https://bloxgen.net/) API key,If you don't know where to get clik the [Following link](https://docs.bloxgen.net/authentication)

 ### ⚙️ Settings
 - **General**: multi-instance status, anti-AFK, relaunch-on-disconnect